HornRyRy/Groove-Project/README.md

 under BRANCHES- right click on your branch and select 'Switch to Branch'

-under SOURCE CONTROL - enter commit message
+under SOURCE CONTROL - enter commit message, click yes to stage all changes, then sync changes